๐ŸชทIntro to Buddhism

 Lotus Flower

-• Rises from muddy water to bloom unstained—this represents enlightenment emerging from the "mud" of suffering and ignorance
+• Rises from muddy water to bloom unstained.
+This represents enlightenment emerging from the "mud" of suffering and ignorance.
+The murkier the water, the more beautiful the bloom.

-• Different colors carry different meanings—white for mental purity, red for compassion, blue for wisdom, pink for the historical Buddha
+• Different colors carry different meanings.
+White represents mental purity, red represents compassion and the heart, blue represents wisdom, and pink is associated with the historical Buddha himself.

 Golden Fish

-• Represents freedom and fearlessness—fish swim freely through water without drowning, symbolizing liberation from the ocean of samsara
+• Represents freedom and fearlessness.
+Fish swim through water without drowning, symbolizing beings who navigate the ocean of samsara without being pulled under by it.

-• Traditionally depicted in pairs to represent harmony, the union of wisdom and compassion, and the balance needed for spiritual progress
+• Traditionally depicted in pairs to represent harmony and the union of wisdom and compassion, the two qualities that must work together for spiritual progress.

 Symbols of Interconnection and Cyclical Existence